cs50/cs50.readthedocs.io/faq/cs50x.md

 Nope!
 If you would like an edX Verified Certificate, you can pay for verification at any point during the year, even after completing all of the coursework.

-## If I paid for a verified certificate before 2018, do I need to pay again?
+## If I paid for a verified certificate before 2019, do I need to pay again?

 No, you should be able to re-verify yourself via edX's [dashboard](https://courses.edx.org/dashboard).

-## If I started CS50x before 2018, can I resume?
+## If I started CS50x before 2019, can I resume?

-Yes, any scores you received on past years' problem sets will be imported into CS50x 2018.
-However, moving forward, you must submit CS50x 2018's problem sets.
+Yes, any scores you received on past years' problem sets have been imported into CS50x 2019.
+However, moving forward, you must submit CS50x 2019's problem sets.

 ## Is my child too young to take CS50x?